On the Iterates of Digit Maps: Proof of Theorem

-Let $D$ be the set of all positive integers that are in some cycle, that is $n \in D$ if and only if $f^r(n) = n$ for some $r \ge 1$.
-It is well known and easy to show that $D$ is finite. \vs
+\begin{definition} Let $D = D(f_*,b)$ be the set of all positive integers that are in some cycle, that is $u \in D$ if and only if $f^r(u) = u$ for some $r \ge 1$.
+It is easy to see that $D$ is finite. \end{definition}